Security-Onion-Solutions/securityonion-docs/about.rst

 Naming Convention
 -----------------
-The end goal of this naming convention is to allow a user to easily guess and type the URL of the documentation they want to go to.
+Our goal is to allow you to easily guess and type the URL of the documentation you want to go to.

-| For example, if I want to read more about Suricata, I should be able to type the following into my browser:
+| For example, if you want to read more about Suricata, you can type the following into your browser:
 | https://securityonion.net/docs/suricata

 To achieve this goal, new documentation pages should use the following naming convention: